 Ambassador Allium Care

-Plant spring-flowering bulbs such as alliums in fall.
+Plant spring-flowering alliums in the fall.
 The colder your climate, the earlier in autumn you should plant them.
-Thus gardeners living in hardiness zone 5 should plant in October, while, at the opposite end of the spectrum, you should wait until December to plant the bulbs if you live in zone 8.
+Thus gardeners living in USDA hardiness zone 5 should plant in October, while, at the opposite end of the spectrum, you should wait until December to plant the bulbs if you live in zone 8.

 What Makes Ambassador Allium Special